ernest-bruce/human-internet/free_humanity/free_humanity.md

 >
 &nbsp;

-the alternative to the current internet dominance that modern·day robber·barons is the **human·internet**
+the alternative to the current internet dominance of modern·day robber·barons is the **human·internet**
 · the main goal of the human·internet is to keep individuals, groups, communities, societies, and humanity top of mind when it comes to who benefits from technological advancement

 all entities—from big corporations to small startups—should have complete access to the personal·information to which individuals grant them access
 · a person’s general personal·information, such as addresses, phone numbers, connections, groups, and communities, should be available only to authorized·entities, the entities to whom that person grants access
 · people should not have to maintain personal·information at multiple locations, with multiple entities; updating an email or home address should be done only once, with all authorized parties having access to the updated details automatically
-· people have ultimate control over which entities have access to the personal·information
+· people have ultimate control over which entities have access to their personal·information
 · entities whom the person does not know will not have access to that person’s information
 · entities with access to a person’s information loose that access when the person deauthorizes them to access eir information
 · the human·internet effectively switches the tables on the internet’s robber·barons